thecharbeltabet/thecharbeltabet/README.md

 ⚡ Currently at EPITA Paris pursuing my MSc. in Software Engineering

-- 📫 How to reach me:
+- 📫 How to reach me?
  You can send me an email or a message on LinkedIn

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on
- Getting an internship as a Mobile or Web Engineer (dev)
+ getting an internship as a Mobile or Web Engineer (dev)